-The Exercise Science major, with its two specialized concentration areas, prepares students for a variety of professional and graduate study options related to health risk intervention, fitness promotion, and sport programming.
+The Exercise Science major, with its four specialized concentration areas, prepares students for a variety of professional and graduate study options related to health risk intervention, fitness promotion, and sport programming.
 Exercise Science concentration areas include: Fitness, Strength, and Conditioning; Pre-Athletic Training; Pre-Occupational Therapy; and Pre-Physical Therapy.

-Additionally, a required experiential learning capstone provides students with an opportunity to apply the knowledge, skills and abilities (KSAs) acquired in classroom settings to target populations within real-world professional settings.
+Additionally, a required experiential learning capstone provides students with an opportunity to apply the knowledge, skills, and abilities (KSAs) acquired in classroom settings to target populations within real-world professional settings.

-The ESCI core sequenced courses (ESCI 280, 380, and 498) allow students to build a foundation of KSAs that are aligned with those promoted by the National Strength and Conditioning Association (NSCA) and our Exercise Science program is recognized by the NSCA, alongside 27 other programs worldwide, as a preparatory program for Certified Personal Trainer (CPT) certification.
+The ESCI core sequenced courses (ESCI 280, 380, and 498) allow students to build a foundation of KSAs that are aligned with those promoted by the National Strength and Conditioning Association (NSCA), and our Exercise Science program is recognized by the NSCA, alongside 27 other programs worldwide, as a preparatory program for Certified Personal Trainer (CPT) certification.

-The total major core and cognate semester hours are 56 for the Fitness, Strength, and Conditioning concentration; 76 for the Pre-Athletic Training concentration; 82 for the Pre-Occupational Therapy concentration; and 84 for the Pre-Physical Therapy concentration.
+The total major core and cognate semester hours are 75 for the Fitness, Strength, and Conditioning concentration; 75 for the Pre-Athletic Training concentration; 78 for the Pre-Occupational Therapy concentration; and 87 for the Pre-Physical Therapy concentration.

-For the Pre-Athletic Training, Pre-Occupational Therapy and Pre-Physical Therapy concentrations there are minimum entrance requirements: 3.0 high school GPA and an ACT of 20 is required.
+For the Pre-Athletic Training, Pre-Occupational Therapy, and Pre-Physical Therapy concentrations, there are minimum entrance requirements: a 3.0 high school GPA and an ACT of 20 is required.

-Exercise Science Major Program Requirements (56 to 79 credit hours)
+Exercise Science Major Program Requirements (75 to 87 credit hours)

-Exercise Science Major Core (30 credit hours):
+Exercise Science Major Core (53 credit hours):

-ESCI 100 Introduction to Allied Health (3)
+ESCI 100 Introduction to Allied Health Professions (3)

 ESCI 125 Health Risk Intervention (3)

 ESCI 220 Medical Terminology (2)

 ESCI 234 Community First Aid and CPR (1)

-ESCI 237 Recreation for Special Populations (3)
+ESCI 237 Inclusive Recreation and Leisure (3)

+ESCI 256 Research Design and Statistical Analysis (3)

-ESCI 280 Fitness, Strength and Conditioning (3)
+ESCI 280 Strength and Conditioning Principles (3)

-ESCI 330 Pharmacology (3)
+ESCI 330 Sport and Fitness Pharmacology (3)

 ESCI 340 Sport and Fitness Nutrition (3)

 ESCI 355 Exercise Physiology (3)

-ESCI 356 Kinesiology and Biomechanics (3)
+ESCI 356 Applied Biomechanics and Human Movement (3)

-ESCI 380 Fitness Testing and Leadership (3)
+ESCI 380 Strength and Conditioning Program Design (3)

+ESCI 498 Exercise Science Capstone (3)

+BIO 235 Human Anatomy and Physiology I (4)

+BIO 236 Human Anatomy and Physiology II (4)

+PSY 110 Introduction to Psychology (3)

+PSY 220 Lifespan Development (3)